The History Leadership Institute serves mid- and advanced-career professionals through a suite of related programs.

 Applicants are expected to have a basic knowledge and experience with the standards and best practices of their profession (e.g., AASLH Code of Ethics) so that they can actively participate and discuss issues affecting mid- and advanced-career history professionals.
 If admitted, Associates are expected to participate as colleagues in all Seminar activities, including class discussions, small group activities, field sessions, and occasional meals, to strengthen the cohort experience.

-Applications for the 2021 Seminar have now closed.
 The application package for the 2022 Seminar will open in Fall 2021.

 Applications require the following materials: